AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 Session started, encoder count, rewards issued, passes, fails etc.

 #### Generate template workflows for a variety of stimuli.
-To be filled.

-#### System to manage binary dependencies of stimuli.
-To be filled.

-#### Interaction with BehaviorMon.
-To be filled.

-#### Additional Hardware Interfaces:
-- Implement DAQ digital input
-- Enhanced encoder

-#### Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...):
-This will be our key test bench workflow.
-This will allow to further develop our workflow template:

 ##### Workflow templates